Agent Skills: Exclude dated legacy folders like 260419-*

 Step 0.3: Fast Exit Check

-If ALL changed files fall into the none category (e.g., only .claude/, .github/, root config files):
+ALL changed files in none category (only .claude/, .github/, root config):

 • Report: "No documentation impacted by current changes (config/tooling only)."